Wayne RESA Brand and Style Guide

 Color

 When you choose colors for print or online materials, all content must meet accessibility standards.
 That includes avoiding dark type on a dark background or light type on a light background.
-You can check your color combinations for accessibility online at WebAIM (webaim.org) or AccessibleWeb (accessibleweb.com).
+You can check your color combinations for accessibility online at WebAIM (webaim.org(External Website, opens in new window)) or AccessibleWeb (accessibleweb.com(External Website, opens in new window)).
 Simply input the hex codes of the foreground and background colors you are using.
 Best practice is to have a contrast ratio of at least 4.5:1 for normal text and 3:1 for larger text, according to the Web Content Accessibility Guidelines.

 Images